Sophieoshams/Planets/readme.txt

-a folder that contains files on various planets
+a folder that contains files on various planets... and turtles... and sophie's